 57 A.M. - Three years after the Four-Year Eruption, where Lord Brighton had surrendered to Mahson Keelog Burk, Brighton and Valek devised a plan of sending a horde of dreshdis on a ship to Waaki, dressed in the Taleanic’s golden armor.
 After the dreshdis arrived, they slaughtered all of the Waakiin knights, because they had never seen a dreshdi before, or even knew what they were.
 The Waakiin believed that Brighton had sent a ship contaminated with Dézhira’s Plague that once occupied Sentries and Talean.
 After losing his army, Keelog surrendered to Brighton and pleaded for his life.
 The invasion became known as the Golden Plague.

 735 A.M. - After the presumed poisoning of Lord Brighton, Cornelius was elected to rule over Metagore.
-The grand dukes become angered of the election process, leading some to separate from the kingdom, and lead a war against the new lord.
+The grand dukes became angered by the election process, leading some to separate from the kingdom and led a war against the new lord.
 The war became a massive civil war known as the War of the Six Kingdoms.

 HOLIDAY(S) IN TALEAN